Michael Massey Preview, Player Props: Royals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the second-ranked team ERA among all league pitching staffs (3.74).
+- The Mariners have the second-ranked team ERA across all MLB pitching staffs (3.75).

-- Mariners pitchers combine to give up 129 home runs (1.1 per game), the fifth-fewest in the league.
+- The Mariners give up the sixth-fewest home runs in baseball (130 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.